wagtail/wagtail/docs/getting_started/tutorial.md

 !["Second Post" page, with title, date, categories, intro, body, and a gallery of three images](../_static/images/tutorial/tutorial_10.png)

-### Tagging Posts
+### Tag Posts

-Let's say we want to let editors "tag" their posts, so that readers can, for example, view all bicycle-related content together.
+Let's say you want to let editors "tag" their posts, so that readers can, for example, view all bicycle-related content together.
 For this, we'll need to invoke the tagging system bundled with Wagtail, attach it to the `BlogPage` model and content panels, and render linked tags on the blog post template.